Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 | Shipping | Carrier transport | Distance, zone, weight, dimensions, service level |

-| Handling | Warehouse execution | Labor time, packaging, layout, process efficiency |
+| Handling | Warehouse execution | Labor time, packaging materials, layout, process efficiency |

 What Goes Into Shipping and Handling Costs